 Number lines are a great way for young learners to build number sense.

 What is number sense?
 Simply put, number sense is a person’s ability to understand, relate, and connect numbers.

 A strong number sense is essential because it encourages children to think flexibly and promotes confidence.

-Children who have a strong number sense understand number relationships and they are confident manipulating numbers to problem solve.
+Children who have a strong number sense understand number relationships and are confident in manipulating numbers to problem solve.

 Number lines are also an easy way for children to “see” how to solve an addition or subtraction problem.